-4. Overview of X11R6.8.2
+4. Overview of X11R6.9 and X11R7.0

-On most platforms, X11R6.8.2 has a single X server binary called Xorg.
+On most platforms, X11R6.9/X11R7.0 has a single X server binary called Xorg.
 This binary can either have one or more video and input drivers linked in statically, or more usually, dynamically, and in that manner load the video drivers, input drivers, and other modules that are needed.

-X11R6.8.2 has X server support for most UNIX® and UNIX-like operating systems on Intel/x86 platforms, plus support for Linux and some BSD OSs on Alpha, PowerPC, IA-64, AMD64, Sparc, and Mips platforms, and for Darwin on PowerPC.
+X11R6.9 has X server support for most UNIX® and UNIX-like operating systems on Intel/x86 platforms, plus support for Linux and some BSD OSs on Alpha, PowerPC, IA-64, AMD64, Sparc, and Mips platforms, and for Darwin on PowerPC.
+X11R7.0 has X server currently has support for Linux and Solaris, and is expected to have other platform support in X11R7.1.